weiwei2694/laravel10-colossal/README.md

-# Fullstack Colossal: Laravel 10, Eloquent, MySQL, Tailwind CSS, jQuery
+# Fullstack Colossal: Laravel 10, Eloquent, MySQL, Tailwind CSS, jQuery, JavaScript

 Collosal is a visually stunning landing page designed for a software house company.
 With several pages including a home page, services page, about page, and even a blog page, this design is perfect for showcasing the capabilities of the company.
 The theme is dark with a blurry background and gradient, giving it a glassmorphism effect that is sure to impress.
 The various pages allow you to highlight the company's services, team, and culture, making it easy for potential clients to get a feel for what you have to offer.
 With a responsive design that adapts to different screen sizes and devices, Collosal ensures an optimal user experience for all visitors.